 Adapted from the award winning novel, The Kite Runner Theatre Breaks returns to the West End

-The critically acclaimed production of Khaled Hosseini’s best selling novel The Kite Runner returns to the Playhouse theatre for a limited run and The Kite Runner Theatre Breaks are now available this summer .
+The critically acclaimed production of Khaled Hosseini’s best selling novel The Kite Runner has returned to London and to the Playhouse theatre for a limited run and The Kite Runner Theatre Breaks are now available this summer .

 Here’s what the critics had to say about the stunning and mesmerising stage adaptation :